Otto Harder: Career in the Nazi Party

 Following his football career, Harder ran an insurance agency, and in October 1932, he became a member of the NSDAP, before joining the SS in May 1933.
 In August 1939, he was drafted into the Waffen-SS, and served shortly at Sachsenhausen concentration camp, then at Neuengamme in Hamburg by the end of that year.
+On 30 November 1944, Harder became an SS-Hauptscharführer and a commander (Schutzhaftlagerführer) at the Ahlem camp in Hanover.
+On 30 January 1945, he was promoted to SS-Untersturmführer (equivalent second lieutenant).
+He also served as a camp commander in Uelzen, a subcamp of Neuengamme, which was evacuated under his leadership on 16–17 April due to British attacks, in which prisoners were transferred to the main camp.
+In May 1945, he was captured by the British military and was taken to Iserbrook.
+Due to health issues, he was initially released, but was arrested again.

-In November 1944, Harder was an SS-Untersturmführer (equivalent second lieutenant) and a commander (Schutzhaftlagerführer) at the Ahlem camp in Hanover.
-After World War II, Harder was convicted of war crimes by the British military court at the Curio house in Rotherbaum.
-He was sentenced to 15 years' imprisonment.
-After the trial the Hamburger SV excluded him for a short time.
-In 1951 His Majesty's Government pardoned Harder.
-Harder moved to Bendestorf.
+After World War II, Harder was tried for war crimes by the British military court at the Curio house in Rotherbaum.
+On 6 May 1947, he was sentenced to 15 years' imprisonment.
+After the trial, Hamburger SV excluded him for a short time.
+However, his sentence was later reduced to ten years in prison, of which he ended up serving only four years.
+He was released from Werl Prison before Christmas 1951.
+Harder later moved to Bendestorf, where he worked as an insurance agent until his death on 4 March 1956 in Hamburg.